ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 Making an efficient decision based on the choices, actions, and behaviors of others is a solid method of making an efficient decision.

+The most effective social proof is that which is relevant to the individual we are attempting to persuade.